palm86/hex_flora/priv/herbarium/hermannia_muricata.md

 <!-- read more -->

-Other possible identities for this specimen is *H. helicoidea* and *H. rigida*.
+Other possible identities for this specimen are *H. helicoidea* and *H. rigida*.

 ### Distribution in the Hex